 A few tents were pitched on a small fat area here, the hikers still asleep inside.
 This really wase a good wild camping spot, but, at just about 1 hour distance from the Relais, I would personally prefer the official campsite.

 The last patch of shade for the next hour

 After about 2 hours of climbing, I reached the infamous Boulder Section of the trail.
 This was the only part of the TMB where there actually was no trail at all.
 The few red-white blazes were all I had to guide me through this huge pile of rocks.

 A group of 3 hikers passed me here, and man, they were speedy!
-I looked carefuly where they choose their way through tje boulders, as a guide for my scramble.
-I kept my my eye on one big protruding rock that they passed as my beakon.
+I looked carefuly where they chose their route through the boulders, as a guide for my scramble.
+I kept my my eye on one big protruding rock that they passed, and I used that as my beacon.